2015 Toronto Outdoor Art Exhibition by Erich DeLeeuw

 Saturday July 7, 10am - 7pm

 As an exhibitor, you are expected to be on-site and available during these times.

 Artists must register at the information hub and be present at your booth before 10:00 am EST ont he first day of the exhibition.

 Three consecutive days on the square can be tough.
 Rope in your friends and family members to help you over the weekend and to give you chance to take a break.

 The fair takes place rain or shine.
 Make sure that you keep an eye on the weather forecast and prepare yourself accordingly.

-The images you submitted is your application should be representative of the work you intend to show at the exhibition.
-The expectation is that you should only be exhibiting works relevant to the category you are applying (i.e. if your 3D Works application was accepted, you cannot sell paintings at the exhibition.)
+The images you submit in your application should be representative of the work you intend to show at the exhibition.
+The expectation is that you should only be exhibiting works relevant to the category you are applying in (i.e. if your 3D Works application was accepted, you cannot sell paintings at the exhibition.)

 Only original works of art are accepted into the exhibition.
 General merchandise, will not be accepted.
 All works must be hand-made by the artist.

 It’s simple!
 Our system interface lets you update your artist profile anytime.
 Just login to the artist dashboard and update your public info.

 You can reset your password anytime on the login page by using the email you signed up with.